nealbarshes/nealbarshes.github.io/EverythingElse/index.md

 Relevant information = symptoms, use of compression stockings, prior treatments, prior imaging.
 If venous leg ulcer: current treatment & physician(s) involved.
 If s/p recent vein intervention: single follow-up at 1-2 weeks with post-intervention 2nd floor radiology ultrasound to r/o DVT.

-### PAD + foot ulcer/wound (i.e. limb salvage), initial visit (ICD I70.235/.245)

-All should have either (1) palpable pulses and good blood flow corroborated by toe pressures; or (2) date scheduled for angiogram.

-7. previous infrainguinal (leg) bypass or endovascular intervention Relevant information = original indication for procedure & whether this has resolved since; pulse/Doppler exam, status of incisions, degree of swelling; culture results.
-Qmonth clinic follow-up, alternating between us and either podiatry or ECL wound care, until ulcer is healed.

 ### PAD and ischemic rest pains (ICD code I70.221/.222)

 Relevant information = same as claudication.
 Feel for femoral pulses.
 If normal, schedule for angiogram; if abnormal, CTA.
 Also schedule for OR.
 If pains are not clearly ischemic in origin, confirm with toe pressures <30mmHg or ankle pressures <50mmHg.